reiosantos/tembea/README.md

 To get inside the container: `make ssh`

+HINT: To use docker, ensure that your .env file does not contain `DATABASE_URL` as it conflicts with the value in `docker-compose.yml`

 ## Testing

 [Jest](https://jestjs.io) is used as the testing framework for both the unit tests and integration tests.